inetpy/inetpy.github.io/_posts/2013-08-08-cisco-syntax-highlighting-with-sublime-text.md

 layout: post
 date: 2014-03-08 11:11:55
 permalink: /2014/03/network-syntax-highlighting-in-sublime-text/
-banner_image: sublimebanner.jpg
 image: sublimebanner.jpg
 twitter_image: sublimebanner.jpg
 description: Never look at Cisco configs the same way again, try syntax highlighting
-summary: Never look at Cisco configs the same way again, try syntax highlighting just as if you were writing **C++** or **Python** or any other programming language.
+summary: Never look at Cisco configs the same way again, try syntax highlighting just as if you were writing C++ or Python or any other programming language...
 categories:
   - Coding
 tags: